ChimeraOS/steamos-compositor-plus/README.md

 Available as `steamos-compositor-plus` in the AUR.

 #### SteamOS
 Run the supplied `steamos-install.sh` script using the instructions below.
-This retrieves the latest pre-built binary release of the SteamOS compositor, and copies it across to the right location.
+This retrieves the latest pre-built binary release of the SteamOS compositor and copies it across to the right location.

 1. open a terminal
 2. run: `wget https://raw.githubusercontent.com/gamer-os/steamos-compositor/master/steamos-install.sh && sudo bash steamos-install.sh`